-Shopping can be fun but a shopping habit is something that requires treatment.
-If you have a problem with binge shopping, you know it needs to stop.
-Some joke about being a shopaholic but in reality, this can be a very harmful compulsion that can ruin your financial health and important relationships.
-Our counsellors can help.
+Most people agree that shopping can be fun — but an out-of-control shopping habit is something that requires treatment.
+If you have a problem with binge shopping, you know it has to stop.
+Although people often joke about being shopaholics, this harmful compulsion can take a toll on your finances and relationships.

 Symptoms of binge shopping can include:

-- Shopping when you are depressed, to feel better
+- Shopping to make yourself feel better when you’re depressed

 - Buying things you don’t need